sdlfoundation/version-compatibility-list/README.md

-This repository contains a list of the compatible `Version` attributes in Splatoon's BOSS that allow you to go online without the latest version (v272).
+This repository contains a list of the compatible `Version` integer values in Splatoon's BOSS for all versions that allow you to bypass the version checks.

 | Version      | Compatible integers |
 | ------------ | ------------------- |